-The Hardware Interfacing Project (HIP) implements technological approaches to practical problems on a local scale.
-For example, Earlham's sustainibility office wished to run a energy conservation contest between the residence halls, so they requested that HIP monitor campus electricity usage with finer granularity and continuously display the measurements in a pretty graph online (see right).
+For example, Earlham's sustainability office wished to run an energy conservation contest between the residence halls.
+They requested that HIP monitor campus electricity usage and display the measurements in a pretty graph.
 Fulfilling that request involved electrical-hardware work and web-software work.
-To publicize the results, HIP set up a touchscreen kiosk-style display of this graph in the science building.
-To emphasize the human role in energy usage rather than set building constraints, HIP is taking various measurements of the dorm buildings and developing an algorithm for normalizing the data accordingly.
-Although this project involved gear-hacking, mathematics, coding, and design, no one member of HIP was responsible for all areas.
-In this way, HIP makes space for people of diverse interests and skills to work productively.
+HIP set up a touchscreen kiosk-style display of this graph in the science building.
+To emphasize the human role in energy usage and thus produce more meaningful results, HIP is also developing an algorithm to adjust for (e.g.) building size and population.

 Charlie Peck:A professor of Computer Science at Earlham College.
 He coordinates HIP and provides a resource for students who are stuck.